HomeMy WebLinkAboutcoa.lu.ca.Code Simplifications and Amendments.A076-99A076-99

 care center; eave point; essential public facility; farmers market; flood hazard area; flooding; HPC;

-recreational vehicle; rehabilitation;, relocation; renovation; residential multi-family housing;
+recreational vehicle; rehabilitation; relocation; renovation; residential multi -family housing;

 specially planned area (SPA); scale; street, private; street, public; street, unopened; tattoo parlor;

-wireless telecommunications (TCC),
+wireless telecommunications (TCC).

-The following definitions were deleted from the Code: base flood; character; bath facilities; BOA;
+Th. following definitions were deleted from the Code: base flood; character; bath facilities; BOA;

 compatible; final plat; grade, finished; housing replacement program; parcel of land; shop craft

-industry; special flood hazard area; vet clinic,
+industry; special flood hazard area; vet clinic.

 Other changes relating to definitions result from the attempt throughout the new Code to make